Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 - For configuration properties that are known to be not secure and NOT any of the following:
   - Literal value
   - Parameter value (secure is already disallowed)
-  - Key vault reference (resolved value not persisted, only the directive)
+  - Direct access to an ARM resource GET API call (reference(...) call) response property or resource output property (resolved value is persisted, the directive to fetch will NOT be persisted)
-  - Direct access to an ARM resource API call response property or resource output property (resolved value not persisted, only the directive)
+  - Note on key vault references and list*: These are disallowed because of behavioral differences.
+A literal value and reference() value are resolved once and the resolved value is persisted.
+A key vault reference for instance would be resolved again later which is a workflow difference.

 The reasoning behind the disallowed expressions is because the "extensionConfigs" property will be evaluated by the deployment engine and the evaluation results will be returned in the deployment GET response.
 The stacks service will